abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 So, evidently, this function has to exist!

-**Question:** What about the other way around.
+**Task 4:** What about the other way around.
 Are there functions with the empty set as a target as opposed to its source?

 Functions and Singleton Sets
 ---